JuzerShakir/Creating-Customer-Segments/README.md

 - `customer_segments.ipynb`: This is the main file where I have performed my work on the project.
 - `customers.csv`: The project dataset.
 I have loaded this data in the notebook.
 - `visuals.py`: This Python script provides supplementary visualizations for the project.
-- `export/` : Cotaining files of HTML and PDF version of notebook file.
+- `export/` : Folder containing HTML and PDF version file of notebook.

 Template code is provided in the `customer_segments.ipynb` notebook file.
 I have also been required to use the included `visuals.py` Python file and the `customers.csv` dataset file to complete my work.
 While some code has already been implemented to get me started, I will need to implement additional functionality when requested to successfully complete the project.